Peter Pokai

-Peter Alfred Charles Pokai (born 24 August 1965) is a New Zealand former professional basketball player.
-He played in the National Basketball League (NBL) and competed for the New Zealand Tall Blacks at the 1986 FIBA World Championship and 2000 Summer Olympics.
+Peter Alfred Charles Pokai (born 24 August 1965) is a New Zealand former basketball player.
+He played 13 seasons in the National Basketball League (NBL) and represented the New Zealand Tall Blacks at the 2000 Summer Olympics.

 Early life

-As a youth, Pokai played basketball and rugby league.
-He attended Upper Hutt College in Upper Hutt.
+Pokai was born in Wellington, New Zealand.
+He attended Upper Hutt College in Upper Hutt and played basketball and rugby league as a child.

+As an 18-year-old, Pokai made his debut playing for Hutt Valley in the second-division competition in 1983.

 NBL career

 Pokai debuted in the NBL in 1988 and won a championship with the Wellington Saints.
 He played four seasons for the Hutt Valley Lakers between 1990 and 1993.
 In 1991, Pokai won the NBL Most Outstanding Kiwi Forward/Centre Award and helped Hutt Valley win the NBL championship.
 In 1993, he helped Hutt Valley win their second title in three years after hitting the game-winning jumper in the final.

 After a season with the Otago Nuggets in 1994, Pokai played for Wellington between 1995 and 1997.
 In 1998, he joined the Nelson Giants.
 After two seasons with Nelson, he played for the Saints again in 2000 and 2001.

 In April 2021, Pokai was ranked the 16th best player in the NBL's 40-year history.